CodeReclaimers/neat-python/docs/_build/html/_sources/module_summaries.rst.txt

     .. py:method:: reproduce(config, species, pop_size, generation)

       Required interface method.
-Creates the population to be used in the next generation from the given configuration instance, SpeciesSet instance, desired :index:`size of the population <pop_size>`, and current generation number.
+Creates the population to be used in the next generation from the given configuration instance, SpeciesSet instance, :ref:`desired size of the population <pop-size-label>`, and current generation number.
 This method is called after all genomes have been evaluated and their ``fitness`` member assigned.
 This method should use the stagnation instance given to the initializer to remove species deemed to have stagnated.
       Note: Determines relative fitnesses by transforming into (ideally) a 0-1 scale; however, if the top and bottom fitnesses are not at least 1 apart, the range may be less than 0-1, as a check against dividing by a too-small number.
 TODO: Make minimum difference configurable (defaulting to 1 to